Sylvain59650/lodash-object/docs/Array.md

  ## sortedLastIndex

-    Array#sortedLastIndex(value)
+    number Array#sortedLastIndex(any value)

-This method is like Array#sortedIndex except that it returns the highest index at which value should be inserted into array in order to maintain its sort order.
+This method is like [Array#sortedIndex](#sortindex) except that it returns the highest index at which value should be inserted into array in order to maintain its sort order.